isomerpages/sciencecentre-emag/_stories/Mind & Body/Battling Sleep Deprivation in Singapore with Pokémon Sleep.md

 <p>Despite these flaws, I appreciated how the app made sleep tracking fun,
 magical, and interactive.
-The joy of discovering new Pokémon sleep styles the next morning, like Charmander’s Crackling Sleep or Mareep’s Fluffy Sleep, did motivate me to regularize my sleep schedule.
+The joy of discovering new Pokémon sleep styles the next morning, like Charmander’s Crackling Sleep or Mareep’s Fluffy Sleep, did motivate me to regularise my sleep schedule.
 (You get extra bonuses and rewards if you stick to a consistent bedtime and wake-up time, attracting new snoozing Pokémon.)</p>
 <p></p>